 - Any agent or employee of a funeral establishment who acts within the course and scope of his or her employment and who orders certified copies of a death certificate on behalf of an individual specified in paragraphs (1) to (5), inclusive, of subdivision (a) of Section 7100 of the Health and Safety Code.

 If you cannot obtain an authorized copy under California law, you can obtain an informational copy.
 An informational copy contains the same information as an authorized copy, but will have a legend across the face with the statement "Informational, Not a Valid Document to Establish Identity."
-Authorized and informational copies are both “certified copies.”
+Certain items may be redacted and an informational copy may not be used to obtain identification.
+However, authorized and informational copies are both considered "certified copies.”